The holiday season is upon us!

 What’s going on?
 Families are supposed to be our buttress.
 Our go-to.
 Our safe asylum.
-That is the case for the lucky, but many families are flawed because people are flawed.
-Many people in this season grieve the family that should or could have been while dealing with the family that is, whether that means dealing with serious problems or irritating disappointments.
+That’s the case for the lucky, but many families are flawed – because people are flawed.
+This season you may grieve the family that could have been while dealing with the family that is, whether that means dealing with serious problems or irritating disappointments.

 What can help you through your less-than-ideal holiday season?

 1) Use an “observer” stance.

 This is when you subtly detach from the goings-on of the day.
-Not that you are not involved or friendly, but you observe yourself and others almost as if you were going to write a report on your own family, “My Family Interactions At The Holiday.”
+You remain involved or friendly, but you also keep a bit of emotional distance.
+You intentionally observe yourself and others as you go about your day, almost as if you were going to write a report on your own family, “My Family Interactions At The Holiday.”

 It keeps your perspective more objective, and your emotions somewhat at bay.